-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 6.3 Is there any scope for any other party to incur liability in the context of a debtor's insolvency (e.g. lender or shareholder liability)?

-A holding company can be held liable for insolvent trading of a subsidiary pursuant to Section 588V of the Corporations Act in the event that the holding company directors were aware that the subsidiary was insolvent or would become insolvent in incurring the debt.
+A holding company can be held liable for insolvent trading of a subsidiary pursuant to Section 588V of the Corporations Act if the holding company directors were aware that the subsidiary was insolvent or would become insolvent in incurring the debt.

 A shareholder is also liable for any unpaid capital.